 As mentioned earlier, this beard oil is also suitable for use over your whole face and neck.
 A good, light facial oil will help lock moisture into your skin, while also delivering antioxidants and vitamins to your cells.
-Facial oils should be used after cleansing the skin, and after you apply your moisturizer.
-If your skin isn’t that thirsty, it’s OK to put oil on a damp face right after you cleanse.
+Facial oils are used after cleansing the skin, after moisturizer while the skin is still damp.
+If your skin isn’t that thirsty, putting oil on a damp face is OK after you cleanse.

 Carrier Oils and Skincare

-Carrier oils form the base of your beard oil.
-They are blended with essential oils and other botanicals to treat the skin and hair.
-Carrier oils are rich and emollient, and each oil offers different benefits for all skin types.
+Beard oil is a mixture of carrier and essential oils.
+The combination treats the skin and hair.
+Rich and emollient, carrier oils are, and each oil offers different benefits for all skin types.
 Apply oils to damp skin and hair to lock in hydration.

-Never put oil on top of dry unwashed, unmoisturized skin, it will not be of service to skin texture.
+Never put oil on top of dry unwashed, unmoisturized dry skin, it will not be of service to the skin.

-Jojoba – is actually a wax that is similar to naturally occurring oil in human skin (sebum).
-It’s easily absorbed by the skin and has an indefinite shelf life.
-Jojoba oil is perfect for every skin type, even those that are acne prone.
+Jojoba – is a wax that is similar to naturally occurring oil in human skin (sebum).
+The skin absorbs jojoba oil.
+Jojoba oil is perfect for every skin type, even those that are acne-prone.

 Sunflower – is very light and rich in vitamin E, which is a good thing for improving skin health.
 Vitamin E also helps with the shelf life of the oil, which is about 2 years.

 Coconut – is one of the best natural moisturizing and hydrating products on the planet.
 Solid and fractionated coconut oils are both available.
-Most people like the solid stuff better because it’s less processed than the latter.
-Coconut oil will be too heavy for oily and acne prone skin.
+Most people like solid stuff better because it’s less processed than the latter.
+Coconut oil will be too heavy for oily and acne-prone skin.